 Today, Boulder has a 12 times the national average of aerospace presence supporting approximately 5800 professionals at 44 companies.

 * Source: Metro Denver Economic Development Corporation, 2019

 Advantages for Aerospace

 Boulder offers many local advantages that make it a top location for aerospace, including:

 The ability to recruit and retain highly-educated talent.

-Boulder MSA has the most highly educated population in the nation, and Colorado is the second-most highly educated state in the nation.
+The Boulder MSA has the most highly educated population in the nation with 63% of residents age 25+ having completed a bachelor's degree or higher (US average 31.2%), and Colorado is the second-most highly educated state in the nation.

 Proximity to the University of Colorado Boulder.